 This partly answers the question, “What is the point of education?”
 But it is one thing to state an answer and another to understand it.
 I have said education is for good lives and good souls – but what is a good soul?
 What does a good life look like?
 I can only suggest a partial answer here, but perhaps a partial answer will be helpful.

 The Catholic Church defines good lives and souls in at least two modes: Christ as he is revealed in Scripture and Tradition, and Christ as he is encountered in ancient (sometimes pagan) pursuits of the True, the Good, and the Beautiful.
-When we begin to desire to have and to be like Christ – who is the True, the Good, and the Beautiful – we begin to inch towards full souls and full lives, and we therefore begin to inch towards the true goal of education.
+When we begin to desire to have and be like Christ – who is the True, the Good, and the Beautiful – we begin to inch towards full souls and full lives, and we , therefore, begin to inch towards the true goal of education.
 Education should give us (and make us like) Christ.

 This prompts a further question: how do we receive and become like Christ?
 First, through the primary work of the Church: the sacraments, the scriptures, the liturgy, the community.
 Second, through the practice and development of righteous habits (which become righteous states of being).
-In the West, these habits been called “virtues.”
+In the West, these habits have been called “virtues.”
 There are many virtues.
 Some are intellectual, like Wisdom, Science, and Understanding.
 Others are moral, like Temperance, Fortitude, Prudence, and Justice.
 Three are theological: Faith, Hope, and Love.1 Having the virtues, we attain the excellence particular to human beings: we become good humans, good at what humans are for.
 We become well-educated.

 The Church, of course, must attend to both these tasks: both the giving of sacraments and the cultivation of virtues.
 And the first task is hers alone: teachers cannot administer Confession.
 But teachers can, and must, participate in the second task.
-To educate our students properly, we must help them develop the virtues.
+To educate our students properly, we must help them develop virtues.